Fresno State volleyball announced its 2013 summer camp line up.

 Gibson also earned many academic awards while at Pacific.
 A two-time Academic All-Big West Team honoree, she was selected as Senior of the Year for Sports Management, and graduated with honors, Magna Cum Laude.

 Following her senior year at Pacific, Gibson was invited to play in the United States Volleyball Open National Championships in Phoenix, Ariz., where she and her team took home the silver medal.

-Gibson then served as a volunteer assistant coach at Pacific while completeing coursework toward her Masters of Arts in Sports Sciences.
+Gibson then served as a volunteer assistant coach at Pacific while completing coursework toward her Masters of Arts in Sports Sciences.

-As a prep, the standout from Bakersfield's Foothill High School was one of PrepVolleyball.com's Top 250 in the nation.
-The Kern County Player of the Year led the country in kills, digs and aces all four years in high school and setting the school's all-time kill record.
+As a prep, the standout from Bakersfield's Foothill High School was one of PrepVolleyball.com's Top 250 players in the nation.
+The Kern County Player of the Year led the county in kills, digs and aces all four years in high school and set the school's all-time kill record.

 A four-time all-South East Yosemite League selection in volleyball and basketball, she won six league titles in track and field - three times in the shot put, twice in the long jump and once in the pole vault.
 Gibson also served as Foothill High's Associated Student Body President with a 4.5 GPA.

 She is a past recipient of the U.S. Marine Corps Distinguished Athlete Award and the U.S. Army Reserve National Scholar-Athlete Award while additionally garnering CIF Scholar-Athlete of the Year honors.

 In the summer of 2014, she married Joey Rossi, a strength and conditioning coach at the University of the Pacific.